PacktPublishing/Green-Software-Engineering/Chapter 5/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### README.md

+# Fibonacci Algorithm Energy Efficiency

+This project explores the energy consumption and execution time of two implementations of the Fibonacci sequence: recursive and iterative.
+The CodeCarbon library is utilized to measure the environmental impact and performance of each method.

+By selecting a method, the code will run the chosen Fibonacci algorithm, measuring both the energy usage and the execution time.
+This allows for a comparison of the efficiency and environmental impact of the two approaches.

 ## Prerequisites

 - Ensure you have Python 3.9.16 or above installed.
 You can download it from the [official Python website](https://www.python.org/downloads/).